Links on Android Authority may earn us a commission. Learn more.

 - Subtitles and Audio

-The two biggest customization options here will be with Difficulty and Performance Mode or Resolution Mode.
+The two most prominent customization options here will be Difficulty and Performance Mode or Resolution Mode.

 When you click on Difficulty, it gives you a few different options to choose from: Game Default, Easiest, Easy, Normal, Hard, or Hardest.
 Of course, not all games have five different difficulty settings, but any new game you launch will try to match the difficulty that you’ve selected as best as it can.

 Performance Mode or Resolution Mode is pretty much what it sounds like.
-With this setting, you can prioritize whether you want your games to look the best or perform the best.
+You can prioritize whether you want your games to look the best or perform the best with this setting.
 Essentially what this means is that if a game has a mode where it looks fantastic but runs in 30 frames per second and a mode where the resolution is poorer, but it runs in 60 frames per second, you can choose which one you prefer, and it’ll apply to all games that give you this option.

 - Go to Settings > Saved Data and Game/App Settings > Game Presets

-- From this menu, select which presets you’d like to explore and change your settings.
+- Select which presets you’d like to explore and change your settings from this menu.

 Adjust create button shortcuts